thomscode/Keycloak-P1-Auth-Plugin/docs/DEVELOPMENT_MAINTENANCE.md

 # Testing new Keycloak version
 The plugin can be tested locally and in a k8s environment

-## Local development environment
+## Local plugin development environment
-Follow instructions in the P1 Keycloak package repo for how to develop with a [local docker-compse](https://repo1.dso.mil/big-bang/apps/security-tools/keycloak/-/blob/main/development/README.md) environment.
+Follow instructions in the P1 Keycloak package repo for how to do plugin development with a local [docker compse](https://repo1.dso.mil/big-bang/product/packages/keycloak/-/tree/main/development) environment.

+## Local Quarkus Extension development environment
+There is a custom Quarkus extension for routing and redirects packaged inside this repo.
+Maven commands can be used to launch a local development environment.
+Then you can test in your browser at `http://localhost:9005`.
+    ```
+    mvn clean install -f quarkus-ext-routing/runtime && mvn clean compile -f quarkus-ext-routing/deployment quarkus:dev -Dquarkus.enforceBuildGoal=false -Dquarkus.profile=quarkusdev
+    ```
+If you get "Non-resolvable parent POM" errors when running mvn commands your local cache needs to be cleared by running
+    ```
+    mvn clean install -N
+    ```

 ## Development Testing with Kubernetes
-Follow instructions in the [P1 Keycloak package repo](https://repo1.dso.mil/big-bang/apps/security-tools/keycloak/-/blob/main/docs/DEVELOPMENT_MAINTENANCE.md) to delpoy Keycloak with plugin with Big Bang in Kubernetes.
+Follow instructions in the [P1 Keycloak package repo](https://repo1.dso.mil/big-bang/product/packages/keycloak/-/blob/main/docs/DEVELOPMENT_MAINTENANCE.md) to deploy Keycloak with plugin with Big Bang in Kubernetes.